HappySeaFox/sail/README.md

 - Reading images from file and memory
 - Writing images to file and memory
 - I/O abstraction for technical divers
-- Reading operations are always able to output pixels in the `BPP24-RGB` and `BPP32-RGBA` formats.
-Supporting other output pixel formats is plugin-specific
+- Reading operations are always able to output pixels in the `SOURCE`, `BPP24-RGB` and `BPP32-RGBA` formats.
+Some plugins may be able to output even more
 - Reading operations are always able to output pixels in the **source pixel format** for those who want to kick the hell out of images manually.
 For example, one may want to work with raw `CMYK` pixels in a print image
-- Image formats are supported by dynamically loaded codecs (plugins)
 - Read and write meta information like JPEG comments
 - Easily extensible with new image formats for those who want to implement a specific codec for his/her needs
 - Qt, SDL, and pure C examples